Genetically Modified Viruses Help Save A Patient With A 'Superbug' Infection

 Strathdee, Hatfull and others stress that much more research is needed to determine how well phages, including genetically engineered phages, really might work and how safe they may be.

-There's always the risk that introducing an organism into someone's body could trigger unforeseen events, such as adverse reactions by the immune system.
-And identifying the exact phage suited to tackle a specific bacterial infection can be a treasure hunt, as their are countless viruses and bacteria in the world.
+There's always the risk that introducing an organism into someone's body could trigger unforeseen events, such as adverse reactions in the immune system.
+And identifying the exact phage suited to tackle a specific bacterial infection can be a treasure hunt, as there are countless viruses and bacteria in the world.
 This can mean months or even years of research to find a single match.

 But Hatfull hopes this is just the beginning of more efforts to use similar approaches for other infections, such as the growing threat of antibiotic-resistant tuberculosis.
-That disease is caused by a bacterium related to the infection Carnell-Holdaway has.
+That disease is caused by bacterium related to the infection Carnell-Holdaway has.

 "That causes a lot of disease and deaths across the world each year," Hatfull says.

 Strathdee agrees.
-"Phage therapy seems to be most promising alternative to antibiotics that's on the scene," she says.
+"Phage therapy seems to be [the] most promising alternative to antibiotics that's on the scene," she says.